hashicorp/terraform-azurerm-vault/modules/vault-cluster/README.md

 If you want to deploy a new version of Vault across a cluster deployed with this module, the best way to do that is to:

-1. Build a new AMI.
+1. Build a new Azure Image.
-1. Set the `ami_id` parameter to the ID of the new AMI.
+1. Set the `image_uri` parameter to the URL of the new Azure Image.
 1. Run `terraform apply`.

-This updates the Launch Configuration of the ASG, so any new Instances in the ASG will have your new AMI, but it does NOT actually deploy those new instances.
+This updates the Launch Configuration of the Scale Set, so any new Instances in the Scale Set will have your new Image, but it does NOT actually deploy those new instances.
 To make that happen, you need to:

 1. [Replace the standby nodes](#replace-the-standby-nodes)
 1. [Replace the primary node](#replace-the-primary-node)